The Church of Jesus Christ of Latter-day Saints in Maine: History

 In June, 1832, the first recorded Latter-day Saint missionaries – Horace Cowen and Hazen Aldrich, visited Maine.
 They lodged in the home of Daniel Bean, Jr., who lived in an unorganized territory "just north of Lake Umbagog."
 Missionaries of all denominations were "usually welcomed" by the community, "for the news they brought from the 'civilized' world, and for many the preaching provided a change from the daily round of farm work and homemaking chores."

 Cowen and Aldrich's preaching "was so well received that the Mormons soon organized a church of a large number of members, entirely breaking up the Free Will Baptists and the Congregationalists."

 On September 19, 1832, missionaries Orson Hyde and Samuel Smith crossed the Piscataqua River and entered Maine.
-Shortly after, a branch was established in the Saco-Biddleford area.
+Shortly after, a branch was established in the Saco-Biddeford area.
 Other branches followed, and in 1835, members of the newly organized Quorum of the Twelve Apostles met in Farmington to establish the Maine Conference which, at the time, consisted of 4 branches and 100 members.